yampelo/beagle/docs/rest_api.md

     -   **Code:** 200 <br />
         **Output Schema:**
         ```typescript
+        {
+            "datasources":
                 [
                     {
                         "id": string,
                         "name": string,
                         "params": [
                             {
                                 "name": string,
                                 "required": boolean,
                             }
                             ...
                         ],
                         "transformers": [
                             {
                                 "id": string,
                                 "name": string
                             }
                         ]
                         "type": "files"|"external"
                     },
                     ...
+                ],
+            "backends": [
+                {"name": string" id": string},
+                ...
             ]
+        }
         ```

 -   **Notes**
     <br/>
-    The response JSON of this API call provides an array of all available datasources.
+    The response JSON of this API call provides an array of all available datasources and backends

+    The `datasources` array contains the following information:

     -   `id`: This is the python class for this datasource.
     -   `name` : The human-readable version of the name.
 This is the value which shows up in the dropdown on the upload form.